Cash piles up at RIL; growth cycle slowing?

 END OF GROWTH CYCLE?

-Ambani could face questions on the gradually weakening performance in the company's core energy businesses and on the lack of profits from its push into consumer-focused businesses.
+At this week's AGM, Ambani could face questions on the gradually weakening performance in the company's core energy businesses, and on the lack of profits from its push into consumer-focused businesses.

 Its retail business continues to lose money and, despite 1,300 stores, the company is nowhere close to the scale it aimed for at the time of its launch.
 Reliance is also spending heavily on telecoms and in January invested in TV18 media group.